bryosabian/sabian_flutter_native_common/README.md

 ```

 #### Library permissions
-Under the sabian_native_common/ios directory, open ios/Classes folder and click SabianNativePermissionsList.swift and uncomment the permissions you need based on the specified permissions above
+Under the sabian_native_common_ios/ios directory, open Classes folder and click SabianNativePermissionsList.swift and uncomment the permissions you need based on the specified permissions above
 e.g

 ```swift